 Configuration item Limit (Max. number)

 Controls 999

 Physical ports 496 (36 on Eclipse HX-PiCos)

+Beltpacks registered to the system 320

+Number of beltpacks actively in use 200

 Beltpack roles 200

-Beltpacks 200
+Number of roles in a role team 150

 Matrices 64

 Keys 249600

 Key Groups 100 (across whole linked set)

 Sort Groups 64 per frame

 Agent-IC clients per frame 255

 Station-IC clients per frame 255.
 If Station-IC is licensed locally, then the maximum per frame is 320.

+Matrix entity aliasing 496/1024.
+The maximum number of entity aliases that can be set in a linked set system is 496.
+From Eclipse v.
+14 and above, there is a higher limit of 1024.
+However these additional aliases are stored in volatile memory so they are lost on a reset of the matrix.
+This feature is enabled by editing the EHX.xml configuration file.